tfrank64/bms-samples-swift-hellopush/README.md

 3. Upload a valid APNs enabled push certificate (.p12 file), then enter the password associated with the certificate.

 ### Configuring the front end in the helloPush sample
-1. In a terminal, navigate to the **bms-samples-ios-hellopush** directory where the project was cloned
+1. In a terminal, navigate to the `bms-samples-ios-hellopush` directory where the project was cloned
-2. Navigate to the helloPush_objective_c folder
+2. Navigate to the `helloPush_objective_c` folder
-3. If the Cocoapod client is not installed, install it using the following command: `sudo gem install cocoapods`
+3. If the CocoapPods client is not installed, install it using the following command: `sudo gem install cocoapods`
-4. If the Cocoapod repository is not configured, configure it using the following command: `pod setup`
+4. If the CocoaPods repository is not configured, configure it using the following command: `pod setup`
 5. Run the `pod install` command to download and install the required dependencies.
 6. Open the Xcode workspace: `open helloPush.xcworkspace`.
 From now on, open the xcworkspace file since it contains all the dependencies and configuration.
-7. Open the **AppDelegate.m** and add the corresponding **ApplicationRoute** and **ApplicationID** in the application **didFinishLaunchingWithOptions** method:
+7. Open the `AppDelegate.m` and add the corresponding **ApplicationRoute** and **ApplicationID** in the application `didFinishLaunchingWithOptions` method:

 Objective C: